Chapter Two

 For most of her life, the technology ban hadn’t been a problem.
 Fable preferred books and board games for her entertainment.
 The last place she lived was in a quiet neighborhood.
 Homeowners built small ‘lending libraries’ where anyone could take a book and put another back.
 It had been perfect.
 She didn’t need money or a library card to get books to read, and she often swapped out old books for new ones.
 It was at one of those book boxes that she met Anika.

 Fable supposed that Anika hadn’t been her first friend.
 She had gone to school right up until her uncle’s death.
 There were kids there that she had played with, and even some she might call ‘friend.’
 But Anika was different.
-Fable had first met Anika while poking through the book box outside Anika’s house.
+Fable had first met her while poking through the book box outside Anika’s house.
 She had come out carrying more books than she could handle.
 Fable had been quick to help Anika bring them to the box, where she immediately loaded Fable down with three new books and just laughed when Fable said she didn’t have that many to trade back into the box.

-“No… they don’t have one,” Fable explained.
+“They don’t have one,” Fable explained.

 “…There are some hiking trails nearby, and the ocean is not that far either,” her mom said, pulling Fable out of her thoughts.